 On April 1, 2022, the Company acquired properties (the "Transaction") within and to the south of the Shaw Dome, spread across 12 townships (the "Acquisition Package" or the "Shaw Dome Acquisition Properties") incorporating 941 staked mining claims.
 The Acquisition Package was acquired from a privately held mineral exploration company that is arms length from EVNi (the "Vendor").
-The purchase price for 100% ownership of the Acquisition Package was \$350,000 cash (the "Cash Consideration"), \$100,000 of which was paid to the Vendor pursuant to a letter of intent signed in 2021, plus 2.5 million EVNi shares (the "Consideration Shares"), which were issued at closing of the Transaction.
-In addition to the Cash Consideration and the Consideration Shares paid at closing, EVNi and the Vendor entered into a 2.75% net-smelter royalty agreement (the "Shaw Dome Royalty Agreement") with respect to the Shaw Dome property group and a 2.75% net-smelter royalty agreement with respect to the Groves property group (the "Groves Royalty Agreement", together with the Shaw Dome Royalty Agreement, the "Royalty Agreements").
+The purchase price for 100% ownership of the Acquisition Package was \$350,000 cash (the "Cash Consideration"), plus 2.5 million EVNi shares (the "Consideration Shares").
+In addition to the Cash Consideration and the Consideration Shares paid at closing, EVNi and the Vendor entered into a 2.75% net-smelter royalty agreement (the "Shaw Dome Royalty Agreement") with respect to the Shaw Dome property group and a 2.75% net-smelter royalty agreement with respect to the Groves property group (the "Groves Royalty Agreement," together with the Shaw Dome Royalty Agreement, the "Royalty Agreements").
 Pursuant to the Royalty Agreements, EVNi may re-purchase 50% of the royalties granted thereunder for \$1,850,000 in the case of the Shaw Dome Royalty Agreement.